Ayoubkassi/Calendly-Clone/README.md

 ---

 Imagine people want to meet with you and are always asking for available slots in your calendar.
-For the first couple of times you check you agenda and answer yourself, but the more people ask the more you realize how easy it would be to just publish your availabilities and let people book their meetings with you themselves.
-This is what we'd like you to implement 🧑‍💻
+For the first couple of times you check you agenda and answer yourself, but the more people ask the more you realize how easy it would be to just publish your availabilities and let people book their meetings with you themselves.🧑‍💻

 ---